Arthur Prince (footballer)

 Arthur Prince (8 December 1902 – 1980) was an English footballer who played on the left-wing in the Football League for Port Vale, Sheffield Wednesday, Hull City, Walsall, and Bristol Rovers.
 He helped Wednesday to win the Second Division title in 1925–26.

+Early and later life

+Arthur Prince was born in Bucknall, Staffordshire on 8 December 1902 and raised by his widowed mother along with his seven siblings.
+After his laying career ended, he went on to work as a coal miner in Tamworth and then moved to Nuneaton in the late 1930s to work in a local colliery.

 Career

-Prince played for Bucknall before joining Port Vale as an amateur in October 1922 and signing as a professional player in January 1923.
+Prince played for Bucknall whilst working as a worked as a crate maker in the potteries industry.
+He joined Port Vale as an amateur in October 1922 and signing as a professional player in January 1923.
 He made 16 Second Division appearances in the 1922–23 season, and scored his first senior goal in a 2–1 defeat to Bradford City at the Old Recreation Ground on 3 March.
 He played 27 league games in the 1923–24 campaign.
 He was sold to Sheffield Wednesday for a £750 fee in May 1924.
-The "Owls" finished 14th in the Second Division in 1924–25, before winning promotion as champions in 1925–26.
-The Hillsborough club went on to post 16th and 14th-place finishes in the First Division in 1926–27 and 1927–28.
-He later turned out for Hull City, Walsall and Bristol Rovers.
+The "Owls" finished 14th in the Second Division in 1924–25, with Prince playing 28 matches.
+Wednesday won promotion as champions in the 1925–26 season, and Prince played 25 games despite not starting a match until late October, scoring six goals.
+He played only one game for the Hillsborough in the First Division, scoring in the match, a 2–2 draw with Leicester City in March 1928.

+He signed for Second Division club Hull City in June 1928.
+He started five of the first six league fixtures of the 1928–29 season, but sustained a knee injury in mid-September and lost his first-team place to Dally Duncan.
+Prince underwent an operation on his knee in January 1929 and was released by the Tigers in May 1929.
+Prince joined Cheshire County League side Chester in September 1929, but returned to the Football League just two weeks later, signing for Third Division South club Walsall.
+He made only one appearance for Walsall in October 1929 and signed for Bristol Rovers in August 1930.
+He did not play for the Rovers first-team in the 1930–31 season and retired in 1931.